cfpb-sandbox/design-system/docs/components/sample-component-page.md

 secondary_section: Alerts
 status: Released
 description: >-
   Describe this component.
-If needed, add a short summary of when and where this should be used.
-If needed, include cross references [here]() and [here]().
+Be brief.
+If needed, add a short summary of when and where it should be used.
+Include any needed cross references [here]() and [here]().
 Limit to around 300-350 characters with spaces.
 variation_groups:
   - variation_group_name: 'Standard [component name]'
     variation_group_description: >